explaingit

 Difficulty · hard Time to first run · 1h+

-Schnell models are Apache-licensed and free for commercial use; dev models are non-commercial unless you purchase a commercial license from Black Forest Labs.
+The fast 'schnell' models are Apache-licensed for free commercial use, the higher-quality 'dev' models are non-commercial unless you obtain a separate commercial license from Black Forest Labs.

 In plain English